AlfredPaguio/CVs-and-Resumes/README.md

 <h1 align="center"> ⭐ About Me</h1>

 <p align="center">
-As a graduating student with a degree in Bachelor of Science in Information Technology and familiarity in programming languages such as C++, C#, Visual Basic .NET, Java, PHP, and Python, I am seeking an entry-level position as a programmer in a dynamic and fast-paced environment where I can apply my skills, passion for technology and programming, and continue to learn and grow both personally and professionally.
+As a recent graduate in Information Technology, I am a dedicated and motivated individual with a passion for technology and programming.
+I am seeking an entry-level programmer position in a dynamic environment to apply my skills and contribute to developing robust systems that help others achieve their goals.
 </p>

 <h1 align="center">📚 Education</h1>

 <p align="center">
-Bachelor of Science in Information Technology (2019 up to present)<br>
+Bachelor of Science in Information Technology (2019-2023)<br>
 Pamantasan ng Lungsod ng Muntinlupa (PLMUN)<br>
 University Road, Poblacion, Muntinlupa, Metro Manila
 </p>